By FPL_Sheri

 One of my favorite ways of getting new information into the higher ranked information slots of my brain is by making and using flashcards.
 Okay, I know that they can take some time to make, and that is the point!
 When we dedicate more time to information, our brains place that information into higher ranked spots in our internal search engines.
 But our brains are also super-efficient in organizing the information, so you do not need to write a novel, just keywords or images to help with their placement in our super-efficient memory filing systems.

-Color is another favorite tool, which may not surprise those who know me.
+, which may not surprise those who know me.
 How is color a tool?
 Well, I hope you will be creative in how you use color in learning new materials.
-I use color as a clue that I am working with a main theory, a subcategory, or a new topic.
+I use color as a clue that I am working with Color is another favorite toola main theory, a subcategory, or a new topic.
 In learning a new language, I might use one color for nouns and another for verbs, or for categories like people or animals.
 The trick is to give my brain a clue as to where the information belongs, in order to speed up the memory process.

 Some information is just needed for a temporary time and some I need to know quickly.
 Memorization works well for this.
 For quick memorizing, I do not make flashcards, but I will write down the terms several times in different colors.
 This is like spelling word practice for the spelling tests you had as a child where you would write the words several times to practice them, but it’s more fun and memorable in color.